 Despite this, as of 2021, the Conibear 120 is still a certified trap regulated for use for specific species in Canada.² Newer Conibear type traps (such as the Magnum and the Sauvageau) are available on the market, but all suffer the same inherent design flaws.

 To compound this problem, in many Canadian provinces, a trapper can legally leave a Conibear trap unchecked for up to 14 days – an extraordinary amount of time for an animal to be held in a Conibear trap, immobilized, defenseless, and suffering in pain.

 3. The Snare Trap

-Our film, Crying Shame contains video taken by a licensed trapper on a registered trapline during trapping season.
+Our film, Crying Shame contains footage taken by a licensed trapper on a registered trapline during trapping season.
 The traps described above are depicted in this video, and all cameras were automatic (no humans approached the trapped animals).

 ¹Proulx, G., & Rodtka, D. (2019).
 Killing Traps and Snares in North America: The Need for Stricter Checking Time Periods.
 Animals : an open access journal from MDPI, 9(8), 570. https://doi.org/10.3390/ani9080570

 ²Fur Institute of Canada.
 Certified Traps List FIC, Update February 1, 2021. https://fur.ca/certified-traps/